LucaDiBona/zw/spec.md

 32 IOMODE=0 (r):
 If 0, use binary input and output
-If -1, use ascii
+If nonzero, use ascii

-If >0 convert to a base n integer (going 0-9,a-z,A-Z and then through unicode codepoints) If < -1, give an error
+48-63 RESERVED (r):

-63 NULL:
+Reserved for stdlib procs to use although these can be overriden, stdlib procs may change them

 ## Return